BuilderIO/builder/packages/admin-sdk/README.md

 # Builder.io Admin API SDK.

-Nodejs SDK to interact with Builder.io Graphql Admin API (beta).
+Nodejs SDK to interact with Builder.io Graphql Admin API.

 ## How to use